Rita2433/BITSS_PUC_CHILE_2017/README.md

 Time | Session |
 ------------ | ------------- |
+9:00-10:15 | Pre-registration with the AEA registry and the Open Science Framework|
-10:00-10:15 | Welcome and introductions |
+10:15-10:30 | COFFEE BREAK |
-10:15-11:15 |Overview of transparency and reproducibility in social science research |
+10:30-11:45 | Dynamic documents with R (using RMarkdown + brief references to Stata) |
 11:15-11:30 | COFFEE BREAK |
-11:30-12:30 | Registration & Pre-Analsysis Plans (AEA Registry, OSF) |
-12:30-1:30pm | LUNCH BREAK |
-1:30-3:30 | Dynamic Documents in Stata and R Studio |
-3:30-3:45 | COFFEE BREAK |
-3:45-5:30 | Version Control with Git/Github|
+12:00-13:00 | Version control with Git and GitHub |